 This is the third major film adaptation of the story, following the American versions of 1923 and 1939, and is most noted for being Truer to the Text, even keeping Hugo's original Downer Ending intact.
-It's also the first adaptation to be in colors.
+It's also the first adaptation in colors.

 French and English versions of the movie were shot simultaneously.
 There are a few differences between the two versions, some of these aimed at keeping the English version compliant with The Hays Code.